-In accordance with the Trust's Constitution, the Trust fully distributes its distributable income to unit holders by cash or reinvestment when a reinvestment plan is available.
+In accordance with the Trust's Constitution, the Trust fully distributes income to unit holders by cash or reinvestment, when a re-investment plan is available.
 The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.

-(i) Increase/decrease in net assets attributable to unit holders
+(i) Increase/decrease in net asset attributable to unit holders

 Income not distributed is included in net assets attributable to unit holders.
-Movements in net assets attributable to unit holders are recognised in profit or loss as finance costs.
+Movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as financing costs.